Skip to content

 az --version && bicep --version && terraform --version && pwsh --version # (1)!

-1. All four CLIs should print version numbers.
-If any fail, reopen the dev container.
+1. gh auth status should show a token-backed login, and all four CLIs should print version numbers.
+If any fail, rebuild or reopen the dev container.

 Add this to your VS Code User Settings (Ctrl+, → Settings JSON):